scalabli/quo/docs/prompt.rst

 ``Adding custom key bindings``
 -------------------------------

 By default, every prompt already has a set of key bindings which implements the usual Vi or Emacs behaviour.
-We can extend this by passing another
+We can extend this by passing :meth:`quo.keys.bind` which is an instance of :class:`~quo.keys.Bind`.
-:class:`~quo.keys.Bind` instance to the ``bind`` argument of the :class:`~quo.prompt.Prompt` class.

 .. note::
     :func:`quo.prompt` function does not support key bindings but :class:`quo.prompt.Prompt` does